scaleapi/llm-engine/docs/guides/fine_tuning.md

 Currently, data needs to be uploaded to either a publicly accessible web URL or to LLM Engine's private file server so that it can be read for fine-tuning.
 Publicly accessible HTTP and HTTPS URLs are currently supported.

 To privately share data with the LLM Engine API, use LLM Engine's [File.upload](../../api/python_client/#llmengine.File.upload) API.
 You can upload data in local file to LLM Engine's private file server and then use the returned file ID to reference your data in the FineTune API.
+The file ID is generally in the form of `file-<random_string>`, e.g. "file-7DLVeLdN2Ty4M2m".

 === "Upload to LLM Engine's private file server"